Kerkulah/Log_Analyzer/README.md

 <h2>Description</h2>
 The Alert Triage Dashboard is an Python based SOC simulation tool that enables users to parse, analyze, and triage logs in real time.
-This emulate the day to day responsibilities of Level 1/2 SOC Analyst.
+This emulates the day to day responsibilities of a level 1/2 SOC Analyst.
 This app is built using Streamlit, pandas, and regex, the dashboard processes logs from multiple formats including Linux syslog, Windows Event Logs, and Apache logs, allowing for flexible real world SOC workflows.<br />

 <h2>Getting Started:</h2>